Vaibhavk92/IISC_GENERATIVE_DESIGN_2D/README.md

 Manufacturing units, workshops, and fabrication shops generate large volumes of offcuts and scrap material — plywood, sheet metal, acrylic, fabric — every day.
 Today, most of this material has **no productive use**: it is stockpiled, sold at scrap rates, or sent to landfill.
 The material itself is perfectly usable; what's missing is a fast, low-cost way to figure out *what can be built from the odd-shaped pieces at hand*.

+## Roadmap — From PoC to Industry Impact

+This 2D pipeline is the first iteration.
+The **next iteration extends the same idea to 3D**: fitting scrap stock to 3D part geometries, generating manufacturable prototypes directly from waste inventory.

+The target beneficiaries are **manufacturing companies and MSMEs**, where material cost is a major share of expenses and scrap utilisation is currently near zero.
+Even modest recovery of scrap into sellable prototypes and products translates into direct cost savings, new revenue from waste, and a measurable sustainability story — at a scale that matters for the MSME sector.

 ## What This Project Does

 This is a **proof of concept (PoC)** for a generative design pipeline that gives scrap material a second life.
 Instead of designing a product first and then buying fresh material for it, the pipeline works in reverse: